Credit Card Debt Relief

 The leading causes of credit card debt are:

-These are typical debt traps for higher-income earners.
-Because of their better credit score, such credit card users enjoy higher credit limits that translate to more temptations to overspend on high-dollar items.
+Vacations and home improvements can be debt traps for high-income earners.
+Because of their good credit scores, they may have higher credit limits that make it easy to overspend on high-dollar categories.

-According to the Federal Reserve, 39% of Americans do not have enough savings to handle an unanticipated expense of $400 or more, such as a car or appliance repair.
-Considering that a study by AAA revealed that the average cost of a car repair is $500-$600, many Americans may be only one car repair bill away from going into credit card debt.
+According to the Federal Reserve, 37% of Americans do not have enough savings to handle an unanticipated expense of $400 or more, including car or appliance repairs.
+Considering that a study by AAA revealed that the average cost of a car repair is $419, many are one car repair bill away from going into credit card debt.

 How Does Credit Card Debt Relief Work?